 In the PUD District, the number and type of permitted uses are flexible if they are compatible with adjoining land uses, the objectives of this district, and harmonious with the character of the overall project.
 Each developer or applicant is required to define in detail the type of residential and commercial uses proposed for the site.
 In a primarily residential development (where at least fifty-one percent (51%) of the total acreage is proposed for residential development), commercial, office, and indoor/outdoor recreational uses are permitted in the PUD District only if they appear on a neighborhood scale and are oriented toward the convenience of the commercial, office, and indoor/outdoor recreational needs of the residents.
-Commercial, office, and indoor recreational allowed at a maximum of 80 square feet uses are of commercial/office/recreational use per one (1) residential dwelling unit or lot.
+Commercial, office, and indoor allowed at maximum of 80 square recreational uses are a commercial/office/recreational use per one (1) residential dwelling unit or lot.
 There is no maximum limit on the amount of land devoted to outdoor or passive recreation (open space).
 However, at least 20% of the total acreage must be retained for recreational use or open space.
 Conversely, in a primarily commercial development (where at least fiftyone percent (51%) of the total acreage is proposed for commercial development), residential uses are allowed in the Planned Unit Development District to the extent permitted in the following table:

-Total Acreage of Site Use cannot exceed

-1-100 acres 15%

-100+ acres 25%
+1-100 acres 15% 100+ acres 25%

-pertains to residential uses S